 You can use the workbooks in any order.
 Each “color” is at the same level of difficulty; the difference is in the selection of sentences the student works with.
-So when the instructor teaches Lesson 12 (or 45 or 82) from the Core instructor Text, the student using the Red set will have different sentences to work with than the student using the Blue set--but the grammar instruction is the same.
+So when the instructor teaches Lesson 12 (or 45 or 82) from the Core instructor Text, the student using the Red set will have different sentences to work with than the student using the Blue set--but the grammar instruction is the same, and the "level" is the same.
 This article explains the concept a little further: About Grammar for the Well-Trained Mind.
-This video by the author, Susan Wise Bauer, does the same.
+Susan Wise Bauer explains it in this video.

 What do I need to purchase to use this curriculum?

 - Grammar for the Well-Trained Mind Instructor Text